dnaber-de/WP-Colored-Coding/readme.txt

 ![Screenshot 2](http://wordpress.org/extend/plugins/wp-colored-coding/assets/screenshot-2.png)
 ![Screenshot 3](http://wordpress.org/extend/plugins/wp-colored-coding/assets/screenshot-3.png)
 == Installation ==
-Just [download](https://github.com/dnaber-de/WP-Colored-Coding/downloads) the latest tag and follow the instructions on the [Wordpress Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+Just [download](https://github.com/dnaber-de/WP-Colored-Coding/releases) the latest tag and follow the instructions on the [Wordpress Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+Otherwise you can use the plugin installer in your WordPress backend.

 == Settings ==
 By default, the plugin is ready for use after activation.
 Some options can be changed on Settings → Writing.